How does the UK state pension work for migrants?

 You can only claim a UK state pension if you have paid or been credited with UK National Insurance contributions (NIC) – these are the UK’s social security contributions.
 If you are eligible for the UK state pension, you cannot normally get it until you reach state pension age.

-You can work out when you will reach state pension age by using the calculator on the GOV.UK website.
+You can work out when you will reach state pension age by using the calculator on GOV.UK.

-If you are eligible for a UK state pension, you should look at the sub-section below ‘how do I claim a UK state pension?’.
+If you are eligible for a UK state pension, you should look at the question below How do I claim a UK state pension?.

 Can I claim a UK state pension if I retire outside the UK?

 Yes – if you are eligible for the UK state pension, then it can be paid to you in a country outside the UK.
-You can find out more information in our sub-section below ‘how do I claim a UK state pension?’.
+You can find out more information in our question below How do I claim a UK state pension?.

 If you are outside the UK when you reach the age at which you can start to claim the UK state pension, then you may have to apply for your UK state pension to the pension authority in the country you are living in at the time, rather than to the UK pension authorities.

 This will depend on whether you have worked in the country you have retired to.
-It is quite complicated and we talk about this further in the sub-section below ‘how do I claim a UK state pension?’.
+It is quite complicated and we talk about this further in the question below How do I claim a UK state pension?.

 If you have made social security contributions in more than one country, this may help you qualify for a UK state pension, or a better one.
 It may also affect how your UK state pension is worked out and paid.